 Hacking is a real threat to the modern information world.
-Hackers try to gain access to a website to steal user information, deface the website or use the server to send spam or transmit illegal files.
+Hackers try to gain access to a website to steal user information, deface the website security or use the server to send spam or transmit illegal files.
 Major corporations and small businesses have been hacked in the past with devastating consequences.
 Therefore, it is important that you take steps to prevent hacking by all means.
 Here are a few tips on how to prevent hacking.

 Update your Software

 No software is 100 percent secure from intrusion.
 Manufacturers keep patching new vulnerabilities as soon as they notice them.
-Hackers are quick to utilize any security gaps in software programs to gain access to the website.
+Hackers are quick to utilize any security gaps in software programs to gain access to website security.
 Therefore, if the software is not up to date, there is a great chance that there are security loopholes that hackers may utilize to gain entry.
 If you are using managed hosting services, you do not need to worry about security updates since your hosting provider will update the software on your behalf.
 You may also make use of third-party tools to determine when you need to update your software and give you other security recommendations.

 Create a Security Policy